 See the image below for a comparison between 100% crops of a single shot, left, versus the final image after MNFR, right.

 When the landscape, which does not move across the frame, is visible, you have an extra step in the process.

 Under these circumstances, you will have to do two stacks: one for the sky, one for the foreground.
 Blend the two stacked and averaged images together.
 There are great in-depth tutorials online for this.

 Edit your night sky photos with an open mind.
 Sometimes you’ll find that during editing, you come across something fantastic that you can do with your image that you never considered whilst on location.
 Don’t dismiss this just because it’s not what you were originally going for.

 I recently went to Cap-Gris-Nez in France.
 I planned on capturing the lighthouse with the Milky Way next to it.
 Because the lighthouse was on with the lamp revolving, I wanted to capture the light beams passing out of the lighthouse.

 I snapped some images of the sky, some of the foreground (for HDR) and of the lighthouse.
 Then I followed with a series of photos with very short exposure times to freeze the light in distinct beams coming out the lighthouse.

 Once at home, I started processing this huge volume of photos.
 And then an extremely underexposed image I took for the HDR of the landscape at night came to my attention.

 I could have easily turned it into a very moody, low key portrait of the lighthouse.
 As I edited it with this new idea in mind, it became clear that this was how I wanted to portray the location.

 I hope you enjoyed this article.
-You no longer have an excuse not to step out at night.
-Go capture the beauty of that starry night above your head.
+Go out and capture the beauty of that starry night above your head!